California State Polytechnic University

 - 12.14 Motorcycle Permits

 - Motorcycle permits are available for daily, weekly, quarterly, annual or multi-year periods.
 The daily and weekly parking rates for motorcycles are the same as the daily and weekly parking rates for full-sized vehicles.
+Motorcycles are only valid in designated motorcycle parking areas or in a meter space when paid.
 The permit must be displayed on the right front quarter of the motorcycle, so that all portions of the permit are fully visible from the front.

 - 12.15 Display of Permit/Full–sized Vehicles

 - Only valid permits may be displayed.
-Cal Poly authorizes three options for legal display of a parking permit: 1) By displaying the hang-tag permit from the rear-view mirror; or 2) by using a repositionable permit, affixing to the vehicle front inside windshield, in the lower corner of the driver's side; or 3) the floater permit holder is available for purchase from the University Cashier's Office or the University Police Department.
-This option is intended for individuals who utilize the permit on two or more vehicles.
+Cal Poly authorizes the following options for legal display of a parking permit: 1) By displaying the hang-tag permit from the rear-view mirror; 2) only if using a repositionable permit, affixing to the vehicle front inside windshield, in the lower corner of the driver's side.

 - 12.16 Replacement of Lost/Stolen/Destroyed Permits

-- Permits lost, stolen or destroyed should be reported immediately to the University Police Department.
-The University Police Department will charge a fee for replacement permits.
+- Permits lost, stolen or destroyed should be reported immediately to the Transportation and Parking Services.
+Transportation and Parking Services will charge an administrative fee for replacement permits.
 The permit should be removed from the vehicle when a change of ownership takes place.

-- Metered daily permits may be purchased at the University Cashier's Office, at the University Police Department, or at the Grand Avenue Visitor Information Center.
-Metered daily permits are valid in metered spaces (excluding the Administration A-01 parking lot) and general parking lots and/or spaces, in limited time zones for the posted time limit and in outlying campus areas.
+- Metered daily permits are valid in metered spaces (excluding the Administration A-01 parking lot) and general parking lots and/or spaces, in limited time zones for the posted time limit and in outlying campus areas.
 Permit must have the correct month, date, and year completely scratched to be deemed valid.
 This permit is valid for one calendar day.
 A permit that is purchased, or scratched off after a citation has been issued will not be considered for dismissal of the citation.
 Metered parking permits are not for use by resident students.
+Meter permits are not valid in Orange lots.

 - 12.18 Hourly Permits (General)

-- General hourly parking permits are available from parking permit dispensers located throughout campus, excluding those in the Poly Canyon Village parking structures.
+- General hourly parking permits are available from parking permit dispensers located throughout campus, excluding those in the Village Drive Parking Structure.
 Permits purchased from these dispensers are valid only on the date of purchase and for the time specified.
 Hourly parking permits are valid only in general parking lots/areas.
 Hourly permits are not honored in metered spaces.
-Hourly parking permits that are purchased after a citation has been issued will not be considered for dismissal of the citation.
 Hourly parking permits are not for use by resident students.
+Hourly permits are valid in Orange lots after 5:00 p.m.
+Hourly permits are never valid in resident lots.

 - 12.19 Monthly Permits (Staff/Faculty)

-- Monthly staff/faculty parking permits are available at University State Cashier, University Police Reception Center and the Grand Avenue Visitor Information Center.
+- Monthly staff/faculty parking permits are available at University State Cashier, Transportation and Parking Services Reception Center and the Grand Avenue Visitor Information Center.
 Monthly permits are valid from the date of sale for one month.
 For example, if the permit is sold on January 15th it will be valid through February 14th.
 Monthly permits are considered short-term permits and are non-refundable.
 Staff/faculty may not purchase multiple permits where validity dates overlap.
 Replacements will be charged at the full permit rate.
 Staff/faculty monthly permits are valid in staff and general parking lots and/or spaces, in limited time zones for the posted time limit and in outlying campus areas.
 Staff/faculty monthly permits are not honored in metered spaces and are non-transferable.
+Monthly permits are not valid in Orange lots.

 Back to top